verana-labs/verifiable-trust-spec/spec.md

 **Preconditions:**

-- The Ecosystem has defined a `CredentialSchema` `cs` for the credential (e.g., a service, organisation, or persona credential), with an associated VTJSC published by the Ecosystem DID.
+- The Ecosystem has defined a `CredentialSchema` `cs` for the credential (e.g., a service, organisation, or persona credential), with an associated VTJSC published by the Ecosystem trust registry DID.
-- The issuer has an active ISSUER permission on `cs` (`perm_issuer`), and its DID Document presents the corresponding issuer credentials so that it itself resolves as a Verifiable Service up to the Ecosystem DID.
+- The issuer has an active ISSUER permission on `cs` (`perm_issuer`), and issuer service is a Verifiable Service.
 - The holder VS-Agent knows the issuer's DID and the schema `cs` it wants to be issued a credential against.

 **Sequence:**